Near-infrared dual-comb spectroscopy of CO2 and N2O with a discretized highly nonlinear fiber: Four-wave mixing frequency conversion

-To demonstrate the interest of this new fiber design, Fig. \ref{fig:Influence_ZDW_et_dispersion} shows the influence of the ZDW (a) and the ratio $\beta_2/\beta_4$ (b) as a function of the thickness of the layer (for the commercial fiber) or the width of the inclusions (for the D-HNLF) \cite{Ahmedou2022}.
+To demonstrate the advantages of the D-HNLF, Fig. \ref{fig:Influence_ZDW_et_dispersion} shows the influence of the ZDW (a) and the ratio $\beta_2/\beta_4$ (b) as a function of the thickness of the layer (for the commercial fiber) or the width of the inclusions (for the D-HNLF).
+The chromatic dispersion is calculated using a commercial software based on the finite element method (COMSOL Multiphysics) giving access to the frequency dependent propagation constant.
 The simulations depicted in Fig. \ref{fig:Influence_ZDW_et_dispersion} (a) and (b) show that for the commercial fiber (blue line), a small change in the thickness of the low-index layer severely impacts the ZDW and the ratio of the dispersion coefficients.
 It will therefore be very difficult to optimize such a fiber for a targeted conversion wavelength, because even a small variation of the thickness during fabrication will change the position of the optimal frequency spacing $f_{opt}$.
 On the other hand, the curves obtained with the D-HNLF (red line) exhibit much smoother slopes.
 The ZDW and the ratio $\beta_2/\beta_4$ can thus be controlled more easily with this new fiber design, to improve the conversion efficiency at the desired wavelength (i.e. close to \SI{2}{\micro\metre} in our case).